charredgrass/node-backpacktf/README.md

 ###AppIDs

 An object containing constants representing Steam App IDs.
-For instance, if you want the AppID for TF2 you could use ```backpacktf.AppIDs.TF2``` instead.
+For instance, if you want the AppID for TF2 you could use `backpacktf.AppIDs.TF2` instead of `440`.

+###Quality

+backpack.tf uses these quality IDs as keys in the json returned for TF2 prices.

 #Methods